I left my first yoga class thinking "This is all that I need."

 The practice reminds me to breathe and be ambition-less.
 With a clear drishti and direction but no attachment to the outcome.
 It's a liberating existence.

-The yoga path has led me to many exquisite vistas including co-running a yoga studio in L.A., Hollywood Power Yoga, a community of passionate, caring practitioners.
+The yoga path has led me to many exquisite vistas including co-founding a yoga studio in L.A., Hollywood Power Yoga; a community of passionate, caring practitioners.

 I've been lucky to have learned from great instructors like Larry Schultz, Schuyler Grant and many, many others, and to share yoga as an instructor, with so many beautiful souls who remind me when I forget, this practice is transformational.

 I've come to expect the unexpected.